911th Air Refueling Squadron: World War I

 The 911th Air Refueling Squadron traces its origins to early May 1917 when newly arrived recruits arrived at Kelly Field, Texas and were formed into 1st Company "B", 1st Regiment, Kelly Field.
 On 15 May these recruits became the 16th Aero Squadron.
 However, on 13 June it was redesignated as the 21st Aero Squadron.

 When the first soldiers arrived at Kelly, there were no tents or cots for them so they slept on the ground.
-When the PPfirst tents arrived, the men were assigned locations for them and pitched them.
+When the first tents arrived, the men were assigned locations for them and pitched them.
 The men received their indoctrination into the Army as soldiers, standing guard duty and other rudimentary duties.
 The lack of sanitary facilities and of uniforms meant most men worked in the civilian clothing they arrived in.
 They slept in them without bathing until latrines and washing facilities were constructed.
 The men dug ditches for water mains and erected wooden buildings for barracks.
 On 4 August, the squadron was ordered to proceed to Scott Field, near Belleville, Illinois, arriving on the 11th.
 There the squadron worked with the 11th Aero Squadron, preparing the field for training.
 Training was received in various aircraft engines, and the men were classified as mechanics.

 In November the squadron received orders for overseas duty.
 However, an epidemic of sickness put the 21st into quarantine status.
 It remained quarantined until 21 December when it was cleared by the medical department to move to the Aviation Concentration Center, Garden City, Long Island, arriving on the 23d.
 It was not long before the squadron was ordered to proceed to the New York Port of Embarkation at Hoboken, New Jersey, where the squadron sailed for France on 4 January 1918, arriving at Saint-Nazaire on the 17th.
 After a few days at a rest camp, it traveled by train to the Air Service Replacement Concentration Center, located at the St. Maixent Replacement Barracks, arriving on 23 January.
 The 21st was classified as a school squadron, and was ordered to proceed to the 3d Aviation Instructional Center (3d AIC) at Issoudun Aerodrome.
 It arrived at Issoudun on 21 February.